 Land Transfer for Forest and Cabin Landowners: Transferring your vision and land ethic to the next generation

+Recorded December 12, 2013: See links below.
 You have a vision for your forest property or cabin.
 It may be as simple as keeping the forest or cabin in the family, or as complex as maintaining a working forest for future generations.
 Whatever your vision, a good starting point should center on family communication.
 This webinar will introduce you to ways of working with your family to begin a conversation about the family cabin or family forest.
 It will also focus on some simple ways of involving your family in developing a shared land ethic.
-Register here to watch from home or see our calendar of events for information on free host sites around the state.

-Land Transfer for Forest and Cabin Land Owners: Legal tools available for you to keep your vision and land ethic alive
+Land Transfer for Forest and Cabin Land Owners: Legal tools to keep your vision and land ethic alive

-Having a shared family land ethic or vision for your property will help guide your decision around the use of the correct legal tool use to pass the land on to the next generation.
+Recorded January 9, 2014: Having a shared family land ethic or vision for your property will help guide your decision around the use of the correct legal tool use to pass the land on to the next generation.
 Learn about legal tools in use in Minnesota from Allison Eklund, an attorney, Minnesota cabin owner and graduate of the Woodland Advisor Program.
-Register here to watch from home or see our calendar of events for information on free host sites around the state.

 Many family forest owners envision their land staying in the family for generations.
 But does your family share your dreams for the future of your land?
 Do you have a plan in place to keep the land intact?